okode/ngx/README.md

 ```

 ### HardwareBackButton
 This service allows you to control the behavior of the Android physical button.
-By default, this service
-is enabled and try to `pop()` current view via `Navigator` if no Ionic overlay presented (alert, action-sheet, loading).
+If is enabled will try to `pop()` current view via `Navigator` if no Ionic overlay presented (alert, action-sheet, loading).

 ##### Functions
 ```typescript